esl-epfl/x-heep/README.md

 ## Generate core-v-mini-mcu package

-First, you have to generate the SystemVerilog package of the core-v-mini-mcu:
+First, you have to generate the SystemVerilog package and C header file of the core-v-mini-mcu:

 ```
-make mcu-gen-sv mcu-gen-c
+make mcu-gen
 ```

 To change the default cpu type (i.e., cv32e20) and the default bus type (i.e., onetoM) type:

 ```
-make mcu-gen-sv mcu-gen-c CPU=cv32e40p BUS=NtoM
+make mcu-gen CPU=cv32e40p BUS=NtoM
 ```

 ## Compiling Software